digital-dream-labs/oskr-owners-manual/doc/tools.md

 ![](./img/engine-web-server.png)

-There is **a lot** of things you can see here and you're encouraged to poke around.
+There are **a lot** of things you can see here and you're encouraged to poke around.
 For now we'll provide a brief overview of the two main systems.